esimov/triangle/README.md

 | `wireframe` | 0 | Wireframe mode (without|with|both) |
 | `width` | 1 | Wireframe line width |

-The less the maximum number of points are, the resulted art image will be more like a cubic painting.
+Setting a lower points value, the resulted image will be more like a cubic painting.

 Here are some examples you can experiment with:
 ```bash